+Capital expenditure is incurred on the acquisition and enhancement of the Commissioner's assets which have a life of more than one year.
 The capital and investment programme is designed to support business enablement and change projects to promote new ways of working and efficient use of resources.
 Investment plans for the year included investment towards the new Police Headquarters, fleet replacement in-car technology development, ICT hardware, particularly laptops, development of mobile emergency services network and acquisition of the software developed as part of the Enterprise Resource Planning (ERP) system.

-The Chief Constable receives a budget from the PCC for day-to-day management and running of the estate on behalf of the Surrey Police Group.
-The Police and Crime Commissioner retain ownership of all assets and therefore all assets are included on the Balance Sheet of the PCC and Group accounts but not the accounts of the Chief Constable.

-The PCC approved a Capital Program of £10.5m in February 2020 however with slippage requests from 2019/20 programme this increased the budget to £18.0m.
-The force runs a flexible programme managing schemes over a rolling 2 year period enabling work to be brought forward or deferred.
+The Police and Crime Commissioner owns all force assets and hence they are included on the Balance Sheet of the PCC and Group but not the Chief Constable.
+Day to day management is delegated to the Chief Constable who receives a budget to fund these costs from the PCC.
+The PCC approved a Capital Program of £19.3m in February 2021 however with slippage requests from 2020/21 programme, slippage in to 2022/23 and further adjustments the meant that the final budget was £18.2m.
+The force runs a flexible programme managing schemes over a rolling 2-year period enabling work to be brought forward or deferred.